RoyVoetman/iot-clients/README.md

 This repository contains all my Arduino projects that are compatible with the [iot-base](https://github.com/RoyVoetman/iot-base).
 In short the `iot-base` is a project that communicates with these Arduinos via wifi (on condition that they are connected to the same network).

 ## About this project
 This application is part of my **IOT dashboard suite**.
-For more information about what this suite of projects entails a reference is made to the [iot-base](https://github.com/RoyVoetman/iot-base/blob/master/IOT%20dashboard%20suite.md) repo.
+For more information about what this suite of projects entails a reference is made to [IOT dashboard suite](https://github.com/RoyVoetman/iot-base/blob/master/docs/IOT%20dashboard%20suite.md).

 ## Prerequisites
 All projects use [Platform IO](https://platformio.org/) which is an ecosystem for embedded development.
 It includes an IDE with Serial Port Monitor, a Framework/Library Registry and much more.